 The composition of this Index is based on materials used by establishments classified to Division C, Manufacturing, of the Australian Standard Industrial Classification (ASIC).
-The Index is on a net basis, i.e. it relates in concept only to those materials which are used by establishments outside that Division.
+The Index is on a net basis, i.e. it relates in concept only to those materials which are used by establishments within the Manufacturing Division in Australia and which have been produced by establishments outside that Division.
 Such outside establishments are either Australian establishments classified to other divisions of Australian industry (e.g. mining or agriculture) or are overseas establishments (including overseas manufacturing establishments).